mobify/mobifyjs/www/docs/konf-reference.md

 keys:

 `!__match`
-: A matching function, used by Mobify Studio
+: A template matching function, used by Mobify Studio

 `__url`